-The UVI quantifies the local importance of each of the species and is calculated as UVI= ΣUi/n, where Ui= the number of uses mentioned by each informant for a given species, and n= the total number of informants [33].
-The IFC measures the relative importance of the different medicinal species for each category of useand is calculated as IFC= nur − nt/nur − 1, where nur= number of uses mentioned, and nt= number of species used in each category.
+The UVI quantifies the local importance of each of the species and is calculated as UVI= ΣUi/n, where Ui= the number of uses mentioned by each informant for a given species, and n= the total number of informants.
+The IFC measures the relative importance of the different medicinal species for each category of utilized is calculated as IFC= nur − nt/nur − 1, where nur= number of uses mentioned, and nt= number of species used in each category.
 Plants that are effective in treating certain diseases will have higher IFC values.
-The fidelity level (FL) estimates the relative importance of each medicinal species based on the degree of consensus among informants in a category of use.
-High FL values indicate that the medicinal species used to cure an illness is widely used for that purpose.
-The fidelity level is calculated as FL(%)= Ip/Iu (100), where Ip= number of informants who independently indicated the use of a plant for the same particular illness; Iu= number of informants who mentioned the species for any illness within a category of usee.g.
+The fidelity level (FL) estimates the relative importance of each medicinal species based on the degree of consensus among informants in a category of exploitation.
+High FL values indicate the specific medicinal species to cure a disease, based on the frequency of mention for that purpose.
+The fidelity level is calculated as FL(%)= Ip/Iu (100), where Ip= number of informants who independently indicated the use of a plant for the same disease particular; Iu= number of informants who mentioned the species for any illness.

+3. Results and Discussion

+3.1.
+Taxa diversity, origin and life forms

+A total of 250 taxa with ethnobotanical importance from 121 genera and 83 families, were recorded in this study (Table 1), of which are 140 native and 110 introduced (Appendix A).
+The diversity of native species is mediated by the prominent changes in relief in the study area, which plays a pivotal role in the physognomy and composition of plant communities [38] and leads to contrasting vegetation patterns between northern and southern areas [37]; while the diversity of introduced taxa is associated with anthropocentric needs [25-27].
+Table 2 shows contrasting physiognomic vegetation among northeastern, northwestern, central and southern Mexico, where ethnobotanical works have been carried out: these sites are characterized by heterogenous scrublands and oak-pine forests.
+However, relatively similar vegetation was found in northwestern (Baja California, [48]) and southern Mexico, as, for instance, in the Monarch Butterfly Biosphere Reserve (Michoacán, [49]).

+Our results affirm that rural mestizo communities also have a deep ethnobotanical tradition, compared to works carried out in inhospitable regions and with different indigenous groups, e.g. Shigh and collaborators [1] report 121 species, 105 genera, and 53 families in the Himalayas.
+Silva et al. [7] report 274 ethnobotanical taxa used exclusively in traditional medicine for inhabitants of the Brazilian Amazon.
+However, a greater effort is still needed in the ethnobotanical documentation of extensive rural mestizo areas, to compare data such as those reported for the Mapuche in Patagonia (505 species of medicinal and edible flora, [6]).

 The difference in plant biocultural diversity among the above mentioned, regions was significant at every taxonomic level: at the family level (X2d.f.=7= 24.23, p< 0.001), genus level (X2d.f.=7= 103.25, p< 0.001), and species level X2d.f.=7= 133.60, p< 0.001).
-Regions with heterogeneous vegetation communities (Iturbide, Cumbres de Monterrey National Park (CMNP, [34]), Rayones [35], Bustamente [26], Cuatrociénegas [6], and Zapotitlán [38]) contain more plant species with ethnobotanical uses than regions having relatively more homogeneous vegetation such as coniferous, oak-pine forests (Michoacán, [37]) or scrublands (Baja California, [36]; Table 2).
+Regions with heterogeneous vegetation communities (Iturbide, Cumbres de Monterrey National Park (CMNP, [26]), Rayones [27], Bustamente [25], Cuatrociénegas [13], and Zapotitlán [50]) contain more plant species with ethnobotanical uses than regions having relatively more homogeneous vegetation such as coniferous, oak-pine forests (Michoacán, [49]) or scrublands (Baja California, [48]; Table 2).